georgeartem/transcendence/stochastic_dft.md

 $\Pi$ as a Temporal Inscription on 5D Geometry: Rather than being an arbitrary constant, $\pi$ represents the 5th (temporal) dimensional rotation through which space is created.
 A circle on the voxel grid is fundamentally compound ($\pi \cdot \sqrt{2}$), reflecting the rotation of discrete cubic vectors across time frames.

 Variable Information Density & Local Speed Limits: The voxel grid features a localized "vacuum density" (spatial/dimensional information density) determined by local mass distributions.
-While classical relativity sets $c = \sqrt{E/M}$ in 4D space-time, the 5D rotational mechanics of the voxel grid generate localized light speed and gravitational effects based on the frame-by-frame computational refresh rate of the lattice.
+While classical relativity sets $c = \sqrt{E/M}$ in 4D space-time, the 5D rotational mechanics of the voxel grid generates localized light speed and gravitational effects based on the frame-by-frame computational refresh rate of the lattice.

 Dynamic Creation and Destruction: At the Planck scale, grid points do not statically persist.
 Space is dynamically generated and dissolved frame-by-frame, operating as a discrete memory grid where physical forces (gravity, buoyancy, density) emerge from local spatial state selection.

 ***Hemispheric & Volumetric Voxel-Grid Transformation:***
 To make the system mathematically valid and full-rank across the bases $\{1, \sqrt{2}, \sqrt{3}, \pi, \phi\}$, the transformation matrix must have linearly independent rows: